top of page

 • Use different colours for your line of best fit and lines of worst fit, so that they’re easily distinguishable.

-• Do not exceed the word/page limit.
+• DON'T exceed the word/page limit.

-Give your IA to both people with a physics background (your teacher, past students, tutors) and people with no clue about physics, perhaps your family or friends.
-If everybody is able to follow the flow of your IA, even if they don’t understand the physics, then you’re on track for a 4/4 in the Communication criterion.
+Give your IA to both people with a Physics background (your teacher, past students, tutors) and people with no clue about Physics, perhaps your family or friends.
+If everybody is able to follow the flow of your IA, even if they don’t understand the Physics, then you’re on track for a 4/4 in the Communication criterion.

 And that's it!
 From here, you should be well-equipped to begin your Physics Internal Assessment.
 But if you're still scratching your head, wondering if there are any examples you can follow to achieve a high mark, make sure to check out our perfect 24/24 IB Physics IA Example.
-Or even better, click below to work with one of our expert IB Physics tutors who can guide you personally through the complete process of achieving top marks in your own Physics IA!

 bottom of page